adligo/2022.adligo.org/README.md

 - ./gitsub.sh

 Finally build it with Java (I'm on 11) and Gradle (I'm on 7.3.3)
+- gradle build --parallel
+- ./moveTestXmlFiles.sh

+For a single threaded build with specific versions
 - ./build.sh

 Additionally you can setup the Jenkins Build;